Getting up and down again is definitely a good workout, if your knees will take it!

 Sadly, in 2012 a tourist dropped their camera on one of the 1,000 year old skulls in the cave and fractured it — the skull was repaired to some degree, but as a result of that one tourist’s inattention, visitors are no longer allowed to bring cameras into the cave.

 One of the iconic sites at the ancient Maya ruins of Chichén Itzá, seen from its north end looking to the south:

 For some reason, this view doesn’t show up as often as does its opposite from the south end of the field.
 Still, you can really get a feel for the ball court’s size — particularly since those are two people just to the right of this two-frame panorama’s center.

-An angled shot of Building 2 (Temple of the Cormorants) at the ancient Maya ruins of Tulum in Quintana Roo, México:
+A straight-on frontal shot of the House of the Cenote, in the ancient Maya ruins of Tulum in Quintana Roo, Mexico:

 No, it’s not the most artistic angle on this structure, but it does give you a good feeling for its size and design.
 This photo was shot from roughly the southeast (from the point of view of the sea, basically) and shows the face of the original part of the structure.

 Some years later, a small shrine was added to the back of this building, directly over a small cenote that gives the whole construction its modern nickname.